-- Intensity Peak: Searches the highest pixel value in a small image part (20 pixels), which is then used as the new position.
+- Intensity Peak: Searches the highest pixel value in a part of the image (20 pixels), which is then used as the new position.
 The new position has integral coordinates.
-This method is sensitive to noise and can give wrong coordinates for weak reference stars. - Intensity Mean: Uses the weighted center of all pixels in a small window which have values above a certain limit.
+This method is sensitive to noise and can give wrong coordinates for weak reference stars. - Intensity Mean: Uses the weighted center of all pixels in a small window that have values above a certain limit.
 The new position has fractional coordinates.
 This method is not sensitive to a tilted background (for example, the object halo). - Fourier Phase: Uses the fourier phase of the smallest frequency in a small image part as a displacement vector.
 This method is sensitive to a tilted background.

-• section 10.3 "Recentering objects"
+• Section 12 "Recentering objects"